-

 - I send you delicious moments to remove clutter from your life.

-- I send you showers of grace and peace.
+- I send you showers of confetti filled with sparkling, renewing energy to keep you fresh and succulent.

 - I send you soothing healing.